Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 But, while runners tend to watch the temperature trends in the forecast and pick the best time of day to get their workout in accordingly, fewer runners remember to pay attention to another critical component of the weather conditions—humidity.

-In this article, we will discuss why running in humidity is so difficult and will offer tips to survive humid runs.
+In this guide, I will discuss why running in humidity is so difficult and offer my expert coaching tips to survive humid runs.

 A person bent over from the heat and humidity.